zimtyler/zimtyler/README.md

 ## Hi.
 I'm Tyler.
-I'm a Digital Analyst by title, but I primarily work on engineering custom and adhoc analytics solutions.
-Day to Day : Python, DAX, and SQL in the Microsoft Azure/Power BI ecosystem.
+I'm a Digital Analyst by title, but I primarily work on engineering custom and adhoc analytics solutions.\n Day to Day : Python, DAX, and SQL in the Microsoft Azure/Power BI ecosystem.

 Working familiarity with Linux OS, AWS tools (S3, Lambda, SageMaker), BigQuery, and Databricks.